Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/samples/operations/multipleExamplesInOneFile.md

-# Should generate samples for ARM operations
+# Should generate in one file when one method has multiple samples

-Sample generation should arm template and operations successfully.
+Sample generation should generate in one file when one method has multiple samples.

 ## TypeSpec